 Casting for me is lifting the line off of the water cleanly into motion back behind me and coming forward to reset my fly into a given location.
 Sometimes I may keep my line in motion, back and forth several times as I readjust for distance or placement.
 Sometimes it’s back once and forward once and done.
 It doesn’t mean I have to false cast any given number of strokes to be a good fly caster.
 Casting is cleanly getting the fly to a given location.
 Casting rhythm is the feel and timing of the cast.

-What is “The Pause”?
+What is “The Pause” of casting?

 “The pause” is a key component to casting and casting rhythm.
 This is where a lot of anglers struggle with their casting.
 Being patient with the pause is the trick to mastering “the pause”.

 So what is “the pause” anyway?
 The pause allows the line to “load” for the return stroke.
 After a stroke is completed either forward or backward, the line loop unfurls in an attempt to straighten out.
 The energy or weight of the line bends the rod tip in that direction “loading” the rod.
-The pause requires timing because you are waiting, in a sense, for the line to finish unrolling before starting the rod back into the opposite direction.
-Each stroke direction needs the caster to wait or pause in order to go into the opposite direction as I already mentioned.
+The pause requires timing because you are waiting, in a sense, for the line to finish unrolling before starting the rod back in the opposite direction.
+Each stroke direction needs the caster to wait or pause in order to go in the opposite direction as I already mentioned.

 The timing is learning when to start the next motion.
 When the stop occurs the caster “feels” the energy tug and times his next motion to occur near the end of the line’s unfurling.
 Pause too long and the line loses energy creating slack.
 Don’t pause long enough and you “crack the whip” as they say, meaning a snap to the line and a loss of smooth motion.
 In addition, as you add more line to the cast the “pause” duration changes and more power is needed to complete each stroke.